MORE ON COOLING YOUR MORGAN

 So, when the time comes to do some heat management, do some research for yourself, look at your budget, and determine which direction is best for you.
 If you can only afford the wrap at that point in time, get it so you don’t cook the rest of your components in your engine bay, just keep in mind that it’s a “quick fix” and get your components coated when you come into a bit of cash.

-The thermostat is widely misunderstood by owners and some in the trade alike..(most often the race crowd).
+The thermostat is widely misunderstood by owners and some "experts alike..(most often the amateur race crowd).
 Beware.
 They believe it has something to do with controlling temperature overheating.
 It does not.
 Those who suggest it does, should be avoided.
 Their logic is faulty.
 To forestall objections, I will place links below of others hoping to stop engine damage and the confusion the misguided cause.

 For some reason (aka nonsense) people are wrongly taught that the automobile thermostat is somehow a device that can be used to COOL a car?????
 This is anything but true.
 It is a device that protects the car against overly cool temperatures that damage it and hurt your fuel mileage.
 This is especially important for later (post 1995) EFI cars.
 If you have overheating problems, look instead to the equipment you use for cooling, namely the radiator or rad fan efficiency or the rad fan switch.
 Do not suppose that a problem with high temperatures is dealt with by fiddling with the low end of acceptable temperatures.
 Makes no sense.